Rachel Dyer: Publication history

 Rachel Dyer is the first fictionalized account of the Salem witch trials story in a bound novel, being preceded only by Salem, an Eastern Tale (1820), which was published anonymously to little notice and low distribution in serial form by a New York City literary journal.
-Neal's novel was published in Portland, Maine in 1828, and never saw a second edition in his lifetime; it was first republished, by facsimile with an original introduction by John D. Seelye, in 1964.
+Neal's novel was published in Portland, Maine, in 1828, and never saw a second edition in his lifetime; it was first republished, by facsimile with an original introduction by John D. Seelye, in 1964.
 This was the first of Neal's major novels to be republished since Seventy-Six was republished in London in 1840.
+However, it was the fourth major work by Neal republished in the twentieth century, starting with American Writers in 1937.

 Reception

 Period critique

 Rachel Dyer was an obscure novel when it was published, attracting little critical attention in the US and virtually none in the UK for years.
 Referring to the novel's comparatively focused construction, one American reviewer said five months after publication that it "has fewer of the peculiarities of its peculiar author".
 A British critic, while reviewing Neal's next novel Authorship in 1831, offered brief and lukewarm praise of the earlier work by referring to Burroughs as "the wild preacher of the woods ... a personage worthy of the dramatic era of Elizabeth".
 The critic concluded that Neal "exults the name of Yankee, and Yankees should be proud of him".
 Neal also published two reviews of his own novel in his magazine The Yankee.
 Speaking of himself in the third person, he repeated a sentiment in the "Unpublished Preface" that it is his best work, but that he is capable of better: "It is the best thing of the sort ever produced by John Neal, though not altogether such a work as might have been hoped for by his countrymen."
 The other Yankee review was written by a friend, who anticipated the prevailing sentiment amongst modern scholars that Rachel Dyer represents Neal's best effort to date to control his own expansive proclivities.
 According to him: "Wherever Neal's imagination has been employed throughout the work, it has been more temperate and rational than on any former occasion of the kind."

 Years later, the novel was praised by Whittier and Longfellow, who both received their first impactful encouragement in The Yankee.
 Whittier praised the opening chapters as "magnificent poetry" that certainly sprang from Neal's deep convictions.
 In 1868, Longfellow wrote brief and mixed praise in his private journal: "Read John Neal's Rachel Dyer, a tale of Witchcraft.
 Some parts very powerful."